 The calculated orbit of (418849) 2008 WM64.
 Minor Planet Center.

 (418849) 2008 WM64 was discovered on 24 November 2008 by the University of Arizona's Mt.
 Lemmon Survey at the Steward Observatory on Mount Lemmon in the Catalina Mountains north of Tucson.
-The designation 2008 WM64 implies that the asteroid was the 1612th object (object M64) discovered in the second half of November 2008 (period 2008 WM64), while the longer designation 418849indicates that it was the 418 849th asteroid discovered overall (asteroids are not given this longer designation immediately, to ensure that numbered objects are genuine asteroids that have not been previously described).
+The designation 2008 WM64 implies that the asteroid was the 1548th object (object M64 - in numbering asteroids the letters A-Y, excluding I, are assigned numbers from 1 to 24, with a number added to the end each time the alphabet is ended, so that A = 1, A1 = 25, A2 = 49, etc., which means that M64 = 12 + (24 X 64) = 1548) discovered in the second half of November 2008 (period 2008 ), while the longer designation, 418849, indicates that it was the 418 849th asteroid discovered overall (asteroids are not given this longer designation immediately, to ensure that numbered objects are genuine asteroids that have not been previously described).